 - Your requirement is to develop lightweight native applications.

 - You are looking for possibilities to create shared APIs out of the box.

 - Your goal is to create an app with an asynchronous build and a highly responsive UI.

 - You have sufficient time and money to invest in the project.

 - Your idea does not require complete native functionality.

 - The budget and delivery timeline are tight.

 - You want to write codes faster and deploy them into the market quickly.

-- You requirement is to customize UI with widgets and less testing.
+- Your requirement is to customize the UI with widgets and less testing.